goodboychan/goodboychan.github.io/_posts/2020-08-30-02-Perceptron-and-its-convergence-theorem.md

 As you can see, the boundary is existed in some range.
 So we can find out that perceptron algorithm has finite update in the training process.

 One hyperplane separates the space into 2 half-space.
 But if the data is not linearly separable, althought the task is binary classification, one hyperplane cannot discriminate labels.
 In this case, more perceptrons are required to get better result.
 More effective way to handle is to add the depth(meaning a set of perceptrons) with non-linear function (also known as **activation function**) We call it Multi Layer Perceptron (MLP) or neural network.
-If you want the visualization of neural network, check out the following links
+If you want the visualization of neural network, check out the following links:

 - [Karpathy's convnetjs](https://cs.stanford.edu/people/karpathy/convnetjs/demo/classify2d.html)
 - [Tensorflow Playground](http://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.65392&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false)